-Secure regular access to raw materials in the right quality and quantity
+Secure regular access to raw cereals in the right quality and quantity

 Plant varieties and seeds in Europe are subject to a respected and robust regulatory regime.
 Wheat is the grain from which most flour in Europe is processed.
 Good knowledge of grain markets - in particular for wheat, rye and oat (quality, production, stocks) - is vital for the flour millers.